Is know which Newport you are going to.

 I was looking at this picture I snapped of the steps up to the top and it looks a fair old climb.
 And what goes up must come down.
 Do you know what would be really amazing ,though.
 A slide from the top back down to the river bank.
 Can you imagine how much fun that would be?

 Newport Transporter Bridge, feel free to use that idea.
 You’re welcome.

 If the bridge is a relic of the city’s industrial past, the city centre streets are a monument to where the money being made was going.
 The older streets in the city centre are beautiful.
 If there’s a second rule to exploring this place, it’s to look up.
 Honey coloured stone, wrought iron, ornate carvings.
 If you look past the high street shops at eye level, there’s some gorgeous architecture.
 I don’t know what I was expecting, but this wasn’t it.

 Parts of Newport actually reminded me of some of my favourite German cities like Dortmund and Hannover.
 The industrial past, the older parts of the city sitting alongside new developments.
 The bonus in Newport is the building you are admiring are likely to be genuinely old whereas in Germany , with whole cities wiped out by bombing, you’d usually be looking at a clever reconstruction.

 I didn’t get as many pictures as I would have liked of the ornate facades and I think we missed some of the city sights.
 I was just enjoying some time with the family, plus a couple of hours round the shops with the Teenagers wiped me out.
 I’ll say this though: I liked the place a lot, enough to consider a return visit to pick up the things we we missed.
 This Newport doesn’t have a reputation as a destination, but I’d recommend it.
 Food, drink, shopping, history, gorgeous buildings and a rare breed bridge…what’s not to like?

-As for that other Newport, it’s added to the list for future trips.
-We’ll get there.
+As for that other Newport, it’s on the list.
+We’ll get there…eventually.